 A 2026 Memory Stack for Enterprise Agents

-In my previous post on LLM memory evolution through 2024-2025 we saw the shift from prompting to context engineering and use of techniques such as RAG, GraphRAG etc. Now lets examine this use case for memory when building more complex flows with LLMs to do a series of steps in an “agentic flow” As we…More
+<p class="p3 wp-block-paragraph">In my previous post on LLM memory evolution through 2024-2025 we saw the shift from prompting to context engineering and use of techniques such as RAG, GraphRAG etc. Now lets examine this use case for memory when building more complex flows with LLMs to do a series of steps in an “agentic flow”…More

 From Prompting and Context Engineering to Memory Architecture

-Over the last couple of years we observed that Large Langeuage Model (LLM) usage also known as “GenAI”, did not just stop at prompt engineering.
-We moved through context engineering by providing prompts and other information as context to get better and more accurate one shot answers and then in Software Engineering we saw “spec…More
+<p class="p3 wp-block-paragraph">Over the last couple of years we observed that Large Langeuage Model (LLM) usage also known as “GenAI”, did not just stop at prompt engineering.
+We moved through context engineering by providing prompts and other information as context to get better and more accurate one shot answers and then in Software Engineering we…More

 The Evolution of AI-Led Engineering: From Auto-Complete to Spec-Driven Development

-AI is reshaping our software engineering practice in successive waves, it started with auto completion and predictive text, we the drove into prompt engineering, and more recently into context engineering, and is now we are evolving/narrowing towards spec-driven development to create new software and understand and modernise legacy software with greater accuracy, speed and higher…More
+<p class="wp-block-paragraph">AI is reshaping our software engineering practice in successive waves, it started with auto completion and predictive text, we the drove into prompt engineering, and more recently into context engineering, and is now we are evolving/narrowing towards spec-driven development to create new software and understand and modernise legacy software with greater accuracy, speed and…More

 Beyond CRUD: Choosing the Right API Style